A horticulturist bids adieu to the magnificent trees of TIFR

 When Mumbai was in its teething stages, sacrificing trees to make way for people, Bhabha was making space for the former.
 “Around half the trees here are transplanted from other parts of Mumbai, including Banyan trees, baobabs and peepal trees,” said Gumaste.
 “He also imported rare species like the Melaleuca leucadendra and Tabebuia rosea.”
 Today the campus has over 2,000 trees in 110 varieties.

 Gumaste met Palkar, who is part of a group called ‘Friends of Trees’, back in 2024 on a tree walk he was conducting at TIFR.
-They became great friends, and Palkar came on board as the book’s editor and added botany and taxonomy details to it.
+They became great friends, and Palkar came on board as the editor, and to add botany and taxonomy details to the book.

 Another feat of transplantation is one of the four baobab trees on campus.
 “This baobab was transplanted from Nepeansea Road in 1972, when it was approximately 50 years old,” said Gumaste.
 “The archive notes that Bhabha’s brother, J J Bhabha, saw the tree being cut and asked the then director if it was possible to transplant it.
 Despite being an expensive endeavour, they still went ahead with it, with funding by Telco.
 There is a photo of the night it was being transplanted, with JRD Tata and J J Bhabha, looking up to its branches, a banner about its transplantation hanging between two trees in the background.”